Caring for indoor plants during the long, cold, dark winter months is much harder than it is during the summer.

 Keeping Indoor Plants Warm In Winter

-Another way to keep indoor plants warm in winter is to add a space heater to the room.
+Another way to keep them warm in winter is to run a space heater in the room.
 Just be sure to place the heater several feet away from your plants to prevent damage.

-Also, houseplants don’t like drafts of any kind, especially very cold or hot.
-So keep them away from doors, drafty windows, and heat sources like a fireplace, heat vent or space heater at all times.
+Also, houseplants don’t like drafts of any kind, especially very cold or hot blasts of air.
+So keep them away from doors or drafty windows, and heat sources like a fireplace or vent at all times.

 Fertilizing Indoor Plants During Winter